 1. Take frequent breaks

-The single most important thing you can do to prevent injury is to take frequent, regular breaks.
-Change the position of your body and look up often from your work and into the distance.
+The most important thing you can do to prevent injury is to take frequent, regular breaks.
+Change your body’s position and look up often from your work and into the distance.

-When you get immersed in a project, remembering to take a break can be difficult.
-If you aren’t good at taking breaks, consider setting a timer to remind you.
+When you get immersed in a project, taking a break can be difficult.
+If you aren’t good at taking breaks, consider setting a timer to remind yourself.

 2. Sit up straight